 #4 Ride to the Top of Little Whiteface Mountain in a Gondola

 There is nothing like drinking in a mountain view!
 So plan a gondola ride to the top of Little Whiteface Mountain where you can overlook the Olympic ski runs that are still used today.

 There is an adventure park area set up in the summertime for kids to enjoy at the base of the mountain too.

-If you are road-tripping your way to Lake Placid, I highly suggest having the kids watch “Miracle on Ice” on the way there- the story of the USA hockey team who pulled off one of the biggest upsets in sports over the Russian team.
-Then when you take your kids to see the Olympic Center they will be in awe!
+If you are road-tripping your way to Lake Placid, I highly suggest having the kids watch “Miracle on Ice” on the way there- the story of the USA hockey team who pulled off one of the biggest upsets in sports history over the Russian team.
+Then when you take your kids to see the Olympic Ice Center, they will be in awe!

 There is also a small museum in the Olympic Center that my kids loved.